openbmc/openbmc/poky/documentation/sdk-manual/intro.rst

 -----------------

 The QEMU emulator allows you to simulate your hardware while running your application or image.
-QEMU is not part of the SDK but is made available a number of different ways:
+QEMU is not part of the SDK but is automatically installed and available if you have done any one of the following:

--  If you have cloned the ``poky`` Git repository to create a :term:`Source Directory` and you have sourced the environment setup script, QEMU is installed and automatically available.
+-  cloned the ``poky`` Git repository to create a :term:`Source Directory` and sourced the environment setup script.

--  If you have downloaded a Yocto Project release and unpacked it to create a Source Directory and you have sourced the environment setup script, QEMU is installed and automatically available.
+-  downloaded a Yocto Project release and unpacked it to create a Source Directory and sourced the environment setup script.

--  If you have installed the cross-toolchain tarball and you have sourced the toolchain's setup environment script, QEMU is also installed and automatically available.
+-  installed the cross-toolchain tarball and sourced the toolchain's setup environment script.

 SDK Development Model
 =====================